tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - As a note, Enron had great earnings all the way up to its collapse but FCF foretold the troubles long before the scandal surfaced.

 ## search strategy
+- "every time you sell stock, someone else is buying that security. **One person on one side of the trade is always wrong**"
+- **You have to know what you know and what you don't know**
+  - not all value is measurable
+  - not all value is measure by you
+  - where do I have the advantage
+  - **great investors focus on specific opportunities in concentrated ways**
 ## valuation strategy
 - start with tangible assets
   - it's the most reliable information.